BabsyIT/onboarder/code/README.md

 By embedding core frontend libraries you can preserve the benefits eventhough you depend on java script libraries.
 On top of that the code has a single source of ecosystem dependencies, crates.io.

+### Every dependency must fight for its life

+When possible the code should not depend on a library.